 Thinking about stepping up to a two-liner?
-Paragliding and SIV instructor Malin Lobb has some advice.
+Flyeo paragliding school owner and SIV instructor Malin Lobb has some advice.

 There is still a stigma attached to two-liners from the reputation they gained when they were first created over a decade ago.
 These first prototypes, flown by test pilots in high-level competitions, were unrefined “true two-liners”.